 Realistically I am moved by my gut as much as any other way and, therefore, I have to always go back and check.
-So here is the gut level.
-I thought the promotional video for Burger King that I link to in the tweet was disgusting because of its language; immoral, because of its advocacy of sexual sin; and heart breaking, because of its exploitation of children, closing with a little girl, maybe four years old, hugging two women and saying: I love my two mommies.
+So here is the gut level: I thought the promotional video for Burger King that I linked to in the tweet was disgusting because of its language; immoral, because of its advocacy of sexual sin; and heartbreaking, because of its exploitation of children — closing with a little girl, maybe four years old, hugging two women and saying: I love my two mommies.

-So here is the application I make to Burger King.
-They invite me, by their existence and their advertising to come and eat their burgers.
+So here is the application I make to Burger King: They invite me, by their existence and their advertising, to come and eat their burgers.
 And I am free to go.
-Have been happy to go without doing any research at all as to what the beliefs of the management are about anything.
+I have been happy to go without doing any research at all as to what the beliefs of the management are about anything.
 I don’t care.
 That is behind the scenes and they are just serving up burgers.
 I like burgers.
 I will eat the burgers.
-It doesn’t matter, you know, if they are covetous or racist or sexually illicit, whatever.
+It doesn’t matter, you know, if they are covetous, or racist, or sexually illicit, or whatever.
 I am free to enjoy the burger as a hamburger, not as a promotion of an agenda that I might consider offensive and sinful.
-Their upper management may be philandering and racist all over the place and I don’t know it.
-I am just enjoying the burger and my conscience is not implicated by that and I am not responsible for their motives.
+Their upper management may be philandering and racist all over the place, and I don’t know it.
+I am just enjoying the burger, and my conscience is not implicated by that, and I am not responsible for their motives.
 And I am not defiled by their sin.

 “Burger King wants it known that they represent the championing of homosexual intercourse.”